shmorri/docs-casa-prod/3.1.4/source/developer/architecture.md

 ## Runtime environment

-These are key facts for potential Gluu Casa developers:
+These are key facts for potential Casa developers:

 * Underlying operating system: The linux distro where your Gluu Server is running.
 For plugin development, there is no restriction on operating system.

-* Java SE version: Gluu Server comes with JDK 1.8 installed in chroot container, that is, the war file of Gluu Casa uses a JVM in such version.
+* Java SE version: Gluu Server comes with JDK 1.8 installed in chroot container, that is, the war file of Casa uses a JVM in such version.
 For plugin development, JDK 1.8 is recommended as well.

-* Application container: Gluu Casa runs in a Jetty 9.4 instance (which is setup upon installation of Casa).
+* Application container: Casa runs in a Jetty 9.4 instance (which is setup upon installation of Casa).
 Plugin writers don't need to use an application container since they only produce jar files.

 * Build tool: To write plugins the usage of Maven 3 is recommended, however any build system which allows to create fat (Uber) jars will suffice.